joebew42/twitch/docs/_posts/2017-10-01-what-about-october.md

 What about the _Minimum Marketable Features set_, a minimum set of things that can brings value to the market (here the market is you, the developer!).

-This will be my minimum set of things is:
+This will be my minimum set of things:

 - Educational contents (best practices to apply when writing code)
 - Schedule consistency